-ZnO-nps Al2O3-nps and alone combination induced neurotoxicity, cardiotoxicity, and pulmonary toxicity via increased 8-OHdG, decreased mtTFA and PGC-1α levels.
-These may also induce the inflammatory pathways through increased production of p53, TNF-α, and IL-6, generation of free radicals, oxidative stress, lipid peroxidation, imbalance in neurotransmitters, CKCM, PON1, lipid profile and destructive effects of histological changes. neurotoxicity, cardiotoxicity, and pulmonary toxicity induced by the combination of Al2O3-nps and ZnO-nps appeared to be more pronounced than each one alone and these nanotoxicities result from the possible synergistic effect of metal oxide nanoparticles.
+Al2O3-nps and ZnO-nps alone and in combination induced neurotoxicity, cardiotoxicity, and pulmonary toxicity via increased 8-OHdG, decreased mtTFA and PGC-1 $\alpha$ levels.
+These may also induce the inflammatory pathways through increased production of p53, TNF- $\alpha$ , and IL-6, generation of free radicals, oxidative stress, lipid peroxidation, imbalance in neurotransmitters, CKCM, PON1, lipid profile and destructive effects of histological changes.
+The neurotoxicity, cardiotoxicity, and pulmonary toxicity induced by the combination of Al2O3-nps and ZnO-nps appeared to be more pronounced than each one alone and these nanotoxicity result from the possible synergistic effect of metal oxide nanoparticles.

-Conflict of Interest

-There is no conflict of interest.
+Conflict of Interest: The authors declare no conflict of interest.